A day in the life of a Long Haul Pilot

-If you thinking of Becoming a Pilot or you’re a short haul pilot thinking of making the switch, you probably want to get a feeling of what a typical day for a long haul pilot is like.
+If you are thinking of Becoming a Pilot or you’re a short haul pilot thinking of making the switch to long hauk, you probably want to get a feeling of what a typical day for a long haul pilot is like.
 Before the main article, which is a blog on a flight between Heathrow and Las Vegas, we have listed some of the typical questions asked about lifestyle as a long haul pilot.

 Do long haul pilots get time off down route?

 Yes.
 Long Haul pilots require more time off than short haul pilots so they usually get time off down route to be able to enjoy the beach or visit the city.
 Time off down route varies from 24 hours to a few days depending on the airline’s schedule.
 The airlines cover your hotel costs down route as well as giving you a subsistence allowance to buy your food and drink.

 How many days off do long haul pilots get a month?